 - Total protein (by refractometer): >2.5 g/dL (and usually < 5.0 g/dL)

 - Cytologic features: Mixture of non-degenerate neutrophils and macrophages (roughly 50:50 but can vary from 20:80 to 80:20), with low numbers of small lymphocytes and mesothelial cells.
 Reactive lymphocytes or plasma cells may be seen.
-Usually, there is some erythrophagia and hemosiderophages (indicating diapedesis of RBC into the abdominal cavity, although hemorrhage could be concurrent).
+Usually, there is some erythrophagia and hemosiderophages (indicating hemorrhage or extravasation of RBC into the abdominal cavity).
 Thus, cytologic features are similar to a low protein transudate, although the RBC count is frequently higher with evidence of erythrophagia.

 Some causes of a high protein transudate are: